gidger/rpi-led-nhl-scoreboard/README.md

 0. **OPTIONAL**, but reccomended: Solder a jumper wire between GPIO4 and GPIO18 on the Bonnet or Hat board.
 This will allow you to get the best image quality later in the setup.

-1. On your personal computer, use [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash a SD card with Rasberry Pi OS Lite.
+1. On your personal computer, use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash an SD card with Rasberry Pi OS Lite.
 During this process, be sure to...
-    - Set a username and password (reccomend keeping username as "pi" but setting your own password).
+    - Set a password (keep username as "pi").
     - Set your time zone.
     - Specify WiFi credentials.
     - Enable SSH via password autentication.